JHU-PL-Lab/www-fpse/assignments/project.md

 * You must use the standard course libraries -- `Core`, `Lwt`, `Yojson` etc -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 2-3 people, or possibly 4 if there are very distinct components.
 * OCaml excels for non-trivial algorithms and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help with.
-* We *strongly recommend* that you make a general library as part of your project, to get more experience with modules and functors in OCaml.
-(This is not an absolute requirement as we don't want you to make some artificial library if there is none needed.)
+* You need to make a general library as part of your project, to get more experience with modules and functors in OCaml.
+(This is not an absolute requirement as we don't want you to make some artificial library if there is none needed, but you will need to get an exception from us if so.)
 * A very rough idea of the scope of the project is around 1000-2000 lines of code per person.
 This will depend a lot on the particular application; we will not be making line count an explicit part of your grade.

 ### Project Topic Thrusts

 * You will need to make a standalone application as you did/will do in assignments 2 and 4.
-* Here are are three approaches to give some potential directions; feel free to do whatever you like though.
+* Here are are three high-level approaches to perhaps get the juices flowing.
+Also see the bottom of this page for some past projects.

 #### 1. A command-line app with persistence
 * The idea here is to make some application where all the interaction is via the command line.